 Please review this handbook in its entirety.
-If you have questions, comments or concerns about any portion of this handbook, please contact your school directly.
-Once you've reviewed the documents, please sign the Student and Parent Acknowledgement and Pledge form and return it to your school.
+If you have questions, comments, or concerns about any portion of this handbook, please contact your school directly.
+Once you have reviewed the documents and are comfortable with the contents, please complete the Student and Parent Acknowledgement and Pledge form in your Infinite Campus account.
 The form states that you understand the policies and agree to the expectations, responsibilities and consequences outlined for student conduct.

 We need your help in maintaining a school environment that serves the needs of all of our students, staff and families.
-Families, please talk with your student(s) about the importance of making good decisions and treating others how they would like to be treated.
-Students, we ask that you come to school ready to learn, be respectful of others and make every day a great day.
+Families, please talk with your student(s) about the importance of making good decisions and treating others with kindness and respect.
+Students, we ask that you come to school ready to learn and make every day a great day.

-Thank you for choosing Charlotte-Mecklenburg Schools.
 I wish you and your family a successful school year!